 Without a degree you will need at least two to three years of experience in accounting and business before you will be considered by most recruiters.
 Some employers will accept a combination of college experience and work experience.

-The average salary for a payroll clerk is $36,260.
+According to the BLS, the average salary for a payroll clerk is $49,560.
 Clerks working for brokerage firms, insurance carriers and procurement companies tend to earn a larger salary.
 If you are looking for a stable career where you can gain accounting experience and make a name for yourself fresh out of school, you should consider becoming a clerk who handles all payroll activities.
 Start to compare some of the accounting programs that you can enroll in and get an education now.
 With your degree you will make a great candidate to work as an educated payroll clerk.